4wayhandshake/4wayhandshake.github.io/content/walkthrough/pilgrimage.md

 Indeed, it is smaller.

-> :thinking: Given that it halved both the width and height, you'd think that it'd cut the file size down to a quarter of the original size - which it clearly did not.
+> 🤔 Given that it halved both the width and height, you'd think that it'd cut the file size down to a quarter of the original size - which it clearly did not.
 Seems odd.

 Let's keep exploring the site a bit.
 There's a login page at http://pilgrimage.htb/login.php.
 I'll try some obvious credentials like **admin : admin** just to check for low-hanging fruit, as they say.